wp-statistics/wp-statistics/readme.txt

 WP Statistics hasn't been tested with multi-site and there have been some issues reported with getting it enabled correctly on all sites in a network.

 = Does WP Statistics report on post hits? =
-Yes, version 6.0 has introduced page hit tracking!
+Yes, version 6.0 has introduced page hit statistics!

 = Does WP Statistics track the time of the hits? =
 No.